jesselansdown/Gurobify/README.md

 		GurobiGetAttribute(model, AttributeName);

 Only works for int or double attributes.

+To obtain an attribute array, do

+		GurobiGetAttributeArray(model, AttributeName);

+For example, given a model was able to be successfully optimised, the optimal solution can be viewed by:

+		GurobiGetAttributeArray(model, "X");

 For more information on Gurobi parameters, attributes, and status codes, see the following links: